Road surface dressing in the Horncastle area

-Roads in the Horncastle area are set to be surface-dressed this week starting today (Monday, July 30), making them safer and extending their lives.
+Roads in the Horncastle area are set to be surface-dressed next week, making them safer and extending their lives.

 Each location will take around one to two days to complete and the exact dates and timings for each location will depend upon weather conditions.